Domingo Germán helps Yankees beat Blue Jays 4-0

 TRAINER’S ROOM

-Blue Jays: RHP Marcus Stroman (left pectoral cramp) threw a bullpen session before the game and is slated to start Sunday’s series finale. … LHP Ryan Borucki (left elbow soreness) “felt like he wanted another start” for Triple-A Buffalo before returning from his rehab assignment, according to manager Charlie Montoyo.
+Blue Jays: RHP Marcus Stroman (left pectoral cramp) threw a bullpen session before the game and is slated to start Sunday’s series finale. … LHP Ryan Borucki (left elbow soreness) “felt like he wanted another start” for Triple-A Buffalo before returning from his rehab assignment, according to Montoyo.
 Borucki started at Pawtucket Thursday and will remain with the Bisons for at least one more outing.

-Yankees: 1B Luke Voit (abdominal strain) is expected to return Saturday. … RHP Dellin Betances (right shoulder impingement) is scheduled to begin a throwing program Monday. … OF Giancarlo Stanton (sprained right knee) is doing strengthening exercises but has yet to resume baseball activities.
+Yankees: 1B Luke Voit (abdominal strain) is expected to return Saturday.
+To make room, INF Breyvic Valera was optioned to Triple-A Scranton/Wilkes-Barre following the game. … RHP Dellin Betances (right shoulder impingement) is scheduled to begin a throwing program Monday. … OF Giancarlo Stanton (sprained right knee) is doing strengthening exercises but has yet to resume baseball activities.

 UP NEXT: